mkuthan/mkuthan.github.io/_posts/2025-11-26-home-assistant-solar-v2.md

 ### For comprehensions

 I love Scala's for-comprehensions, and I also enjoy their Python equivalent.
-I implemented separate classes for different consumption-forecast strategies and combined them with a composite class.
+For example, I implemented separate classes for different consumption-forecast strategies and combined them with a composite class.
 Using a nested for clause inside a single list comprehension is an elegant way to implement the composite design pattern.

 ```python
 class ConsumptionForecast(Protocol):